aleksl1/randomcolors/README.md

-# About

-Random colors app task:
+# Random colors app

 Required feature:

 Display the text "Hello there" in the middle of the screen and after tapping anywhere on the screen, a background color should be changed to a randomly generated color

+\*displayed text color is set to either black or white to match contrast of random generated color

 Additional features: